archethic-foundation/archethic-docs/technology/sharding/beacon_chain.md

 # Beacon Chain

-ArchEthic Blockchain is using `Sharding` mechanism to ensure scalability in term of storage and validation.
+ARCHEthic Blockchain is using `Sharding` mechanism to ensure scalability in terms of storage and validation.
 <br />
 But since there is no way in a well sharded and distributed network to know all the transaction in the system, a `Beacon Chain` is used to keep a global synchronization and reference.

 ## Concepts

-`Beacon Chain` is used as tracer/marker of a global state but to face some scalability issue, ArchEthic Blockchain is using `Sharding` also for the `BeaconChain`.
+`Beacon Chain` is used as tracer/marker of a global state but to face some scalability issue, ARCHEthic Blockchain is using `Sharding` also for the `BeaconChain`.

-Which means than the `Beacon Chain` is sharded and splitted into `subset` defined by the transaction's address and a given date.
+Which means that the `Beacon Chain` is sharded and divided into `subset` defined by the transaction's address and a given date.
 <br />
-By example: a transaction's address starting by `0F` at a given day, will not be stored on the same subset as a transaction's address starting by `9F` for the same day.
+For example: a transaction's address starting by `0F` for a given day, will not be stored on the same subset as a transaction's address starting by `9F` for the same day.

 ## Transaction tracking and timestamping